Let’s use our publicly-owned Bank of Canada to its full potential as per the Act of 1938

 In essence, the “money-gods” of this world want monopolies and that is the end result of capitalism.
 IF YOU HAVE EVER PLAYED THE GAME “MONOPOLY”, THEN YOU KNOW THAT THERE IS ONLY ONE WINNER.
 It is a form of feudalism when pushed to the end.
 They use governments to create barriers to entry where they see competition and push for freedom once monopolies are achieved.

 The fact that we are imposed “austerity” and in turn theft of our collective sovereignty should outrage us all, our governments no longer answer to us the people of this country.
+Here's some proof that our governments no longer answer to the people of Western countries, I can’t stand the lies.

 For more details on neo-liberalism, please see the following link